-Windows 10 has an inbuilt service the Update Assistant which helps users upgrade their computers by making sure they have the right set of compatible hardware and software for the next version of Windows 10.
-However, sometimes the Windows 10 Upgrade Assistant keeps reinstalling itself and forcing Windows 10 Installation when the user does not want it to.
-While Windows has features which let you delay the Update, sometimes the Update Assistant doesn’t follow these rules and just installs the most recent version of the Windows 10 OS available.
+Windows 11/10 has an inbuilt service, the Update Assistant, which helps users upgrade their computers by making sure they have the right set of compatible hardware and software for the next version of Windows 11/10.
+However, sometimes, the Windows Upgrade Assistant keeps reinstalling itself and forcing Windows 11/10 Installation when the user does not want it to.
+While Windows has features that let you delay the Update, sometimes the Update Assistant doesn’t follow these rules and just installs the most recent version of the Windows 11/10 OS available.

 - Press WIN + R to open run prompt.
 Type appwiz.cpl, and hit Enter.

 - Scroll through the list to find, and then select Windows Upgrade Assistant.

 After this, navigate to the driver where you have installed Windows.
 It’s usually C Drive.
 Look for a folder named as Windows10Upgrade.
 Delete it, and empty the Recycle bin.
 Restart your computer, and hopefully, this should fix your problem.